 BiohackDag @HKU IBB, Feb 2020

-bio-hacking workshop @ Hogeschool voor de Kunsten Utrecht, Creative Tech Club
+bio-hacking workshop @ Hogeschool voor de Kunsten Utrecht, Creative Tech Club with PinGui, previously joining the Anarchist Village at 36c3

-Pingui’s lights synchronised with human breath
+Pingui’s lights synchronized with human breath

 - each LED is separate, normally powered by a 3V power supply soldered onto a pin-case